‘ADDICTED’ – THE CHINESE TELEVISION SERIES

 * I will make notes on both the book and the tv series but first the 15 episode ‘Addicted’ tv series made in 2016 by Beijing Fengmang Culture Communications Company:

-Written by female Taiwanese author, Chai Jidan, the tv-series follows the script virtually word-by-word, and it is a script of great beauty!
+Written by female Taiwanese author, Chai Jidan, the tv-series follows the script follows the book virtually word-by-word, and it is a script of incandescent beauty!
 Despite in being lifted from two long books of which I have issues with both of the, the chapters lifted for the tv series are something so beautiful to read and then watch it come-to-life on screen is wondrous.
 The tapestry of the creation she has achieved of the synthesis of the two characters and the way their love develops is splendid.
 It is unique that both are heteronormative – the antithesis of the LGBT agenda.

 A netizen commented after finishing the series that it was ‘like an unfinished masterpiece.
 In a sense, the incompletion serves as its own magic…’ The male poster is most eloquent and his words say it all!